Superpat/ancientreligions/ACR_Changelog.md

 Britannic:

 - Missing localisation was added for events involving a vassalized Arch-Dryad and having free investiture after the Arch-Dryad has been created.
-- Fixes bug with Arch-Dryad giving artifacts to favored rulers.
+- Fixes bug with events where the Arch-Dryad gives artifacts to favored rulers.
+- Britannic characters will also use the new torques as crown jewels.
 - The Britannic Warrior Lodge, "The Champions of Andraste", has been added.
 Andraste is the Sanctaidd ("Archangel") of Victory.
   - Special leader trait is "Lancer".
     - +20% Plains and Farmland Terrains.